adamhusse818/SolarSystemWebsite/README.md

 # SolarSystemWebsite
 To view:
-Download the "index.html" document and double click on the downloaded file.
+Download the .html and .css files and double click on the .html file.